recoilphp/recoil/README.md

 });
 ```

 This code resolves three domain names to their IP address and prints the results to the terminal.
-You can run it for
+You can try the
-yourself from the root of the repository:
+example yourself by running the following command in the root of the repository:

 ```
 ./examples/dns
 ```

-If you run it a few times you'll notice that the output is not always in the same order.
-This is because the results are
+Run it a few times.
+You'll notice that the output is not always in the same order.
+This is because the requests are made
-shown as soon as they are received from the DNS server.
+concurrently and the results are shown as soon as they are received from the DNS server.

 Note that there is **no callback-passing**, and that regular PHP **exceptions are used for reporting errors**.
 This is
 what we mean by "familiar imperative syntax".

-**Clear as mud?** Read on.
+**Clear as mud?** Read on :)

 ## Concepts